softwareonpurpose/calibrator4test/README.md

 ...which will throw one assertion for any number of failures.

 #### Design
-A validator is intended for comparison of an Object representing an Actual state, against an Object representing an Expected state.
+A calibrator is intended for comparison of an Object representing an Actual state, against an Object representing an Expected state.
 Ideally the objects compared share an interface.

-Each concrete validator extends `abstract class Validator`.
+Each concrete calibrator extends `abstract class Validator`.
 Best practice is for the constructor to store both the expected and the actual objects as private members, which are referenced in the 'verify' statements.

-Each concrete validator should implement either of the following, but not both (though combining the two is supported):
+Each concrete calibrator should implement either of the following, but not both (though combining the two is supported):
  - detailed verifications defined in `executeVerifications()` (can be empty, resulting in a NO-OP)
  - addition of child validators in the constructor

 This approach will result in each Validator being either:
  - detailed verification of an Object, or
- - parent validator orchestrating execution of child validators
+ - parent calibrator orchestrating execution of child validators

 #### Verifications
 Implementation of `protected abstract void executeVerifications()`: